cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

 This script can also be executed while getting it from our convenient instalation script repository.
 For ubuntu you can use::

-  $ curl -sSL https://cloudmesh.github.io/get/ubuntu/ | username=[your Futuregrid portal id] sh
+  $ curl -sSL https://cloudmesh.github.io/get/ubuntu/ | username=[your Futuresystems portal id] sh

 It will install cloudmesh in the directory where you started it from and place it in the directory::